ExCL-Docs/excl-user-docs/contributing/git-command-line.md

   - You can review the information that you entered during set-up: `git config --global --list`

-- _(Optional)_ Consider adding your SSH key to your GitLab profile so you are not prompted for credentials after every commit.
-To add your public SSH key to GitLab:
+- _(Optional)_ Consider adding your SSH key to your GitHub profile so you are not prompted for credentials after every commit.
+To add your public SSH key to GitHub:

-  - Click on your user image in the top-right of the GitLab window.
+  - Click on your user image in the top-right of the GitHub window.
   - Select `Settings`.
   - On the left, click `ssh keys`.
   - Paste your _**public**_ ssh key in the box, provide a title, and save by clicking `Add key`.

 - Clone an existing repository.
-In GitLab, this information is found on the "Overview" page of the repository.
+In GitHub, this information is found on the "Overview" page of the repository.

   ```bash
   git clone git@code-int.ornl.gov:ex-cl/user-documentation.git